FREE ITEM

 [PL 2]

-A Turkish upgrade to the once famous FN P90, offering superior ergonomics and caliber modularity compared to its Belgian counterpart.
-During the pre-Flash days, the Ifrit was exported to the United States and Canada, seeing service among local forces, and due to hefty numbers of these firearms being imported, it would be no surprise that some survived the nuclear holocaust, landing themselves in the hands of the USRF.
+A Turkish upgrade to the once-famous FN P90, the Ifrit offers superior ergonomics and caliber modularity compared to its Belgian counterpart.
+During the pre-Flash days, the Ifrit was exported to the United States and Canada, where it saw service among local forces.
+Due to an abundance of these firearms being imported, it is no surprise that some survived the nuclear holocaust, landing themselves in the hands of the USRF.
 Thanks to its large magazine capacity and reliability, the Ifrit can be found among law enforcement personnel and vehicle crews.

 SUMMER RAIN 2024